Flags in the Netherlands: everything you need to know

 Dutch flags: inspiring others?

-Oh, and yes—the flag of New York City is blue, white, and orange, a reference to its Dutch history.
+Oh, and yes — New York City’s flag is blue, white, and orange, referencing its Dutch history.

-The flag of Luxembourg is also red, white, and light blue because it used to be part of the Netherlands before Holland, Belgium, and Luxembourg separated.
+Luxembourg‘s flag is also red, white, and light blue because it was part of the Netherlands before Holland, Belgium, and Luxembourg separated.

-Yes, for real, the Netherlands actually used to be a medium-sized European country.
-Good times…
+Yes, for real, the Netherlands used to be a medium-sized European country.
+Bizarre…

 What are your thoughts on the history of the Dutch flag?
 Tell us in the comments!